 • <blockquote> <p></p> <div class="lw_profiles_329"> <p> My political science professors reached out to me about the summer research opportunity, and I was lucky to have them apply for a grant to fund my research assistant position.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/18459-valerie-naborska">Valerie Naborska BA ’24</a> <br/> <span class="quoted-profile_meta">Santa Cruz, California</span> </p> </blockquote>

-• <blockquote> <p></p> <div class="lw_profiles_329"></div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/16984-lee-hinkle">Lee Hinkle BA ’24</a> <br/> <span class="quoted-profile_meta">Newberg, Oregon</span> </p> </blockquote>
+• <blockquote> <p></p> <div class="lw_profiles_329"> <p> Classics majors are a tight knit group, and there is a lot of support there.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/22834-ava-frison">Ava Frison BA ’25</a> <br/> <span class="quoted-profile_meta">Amity, Oregon</span> </p> </blockquote>

-• <blockquote> <p></p> <div class="lw_profiles_329"></div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/18474-harmony-mcmullin">Harmony McMullin BA ’25</a> <br/> <span class="quoted-profile_meta">Golden, Colorado</span> </p> </blockquote>
+• <blockquote> <p></p> <div class="lw_profiles_329"></div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/22121-ella-wydra">Ella Wydra BA ’25</a> <br/> <span class="quoted-profile_meta">Bend, Oregon</span> </p> </blockquote>

 Study Abroad With Lewis & Clark

-Lewis & Clark study-abroad programs are immersive experiences in unexpected places, often with one of your own faculty members as your leader.
+Lewis & Clark study abroad programs are immersive experiences in unexpected places, often with one of your own faculty members as your leader.
 Our programs are either a semester or full year long, giving you time to live new experiences and perspectives rather than simply to observe them.
 No matter your major—even the sciences—you will be encouraged to study overseas.

-Our ...
+Students on a bridge surrounded by green trees.
 Our biology program in New Zealand is a great way for science majors to study overseas and earn classes toward their major.

 Academics FAQ